JaggarYussef/Cookie-Clicker/Readme.md

 ==> Check our work : [Click here to see our masterpiece](https://jaggaryussef.github.io/Cookie-Clicker/)

+### Learning Objectives

+1. Front-end
+- Create a responsive design
+- Use of wireframe
+- UX & UI thinking

+2. Back-end
+- Improve our JavaScript skills
+- See a concret use of JS

+3. Others
+- Project management
+- Create a project with a team
+- Work remotly with a new team
+- Manage Git conflicts

 ## The Challenge

 The goal was not to completely replicate the cookie clicker you just saw a second ago.
 It was to come up with our own concept and write all the necessary codes to make it work as well as the Orteil cookie clicker.